madhurkhandelwal/UML_parser/README.md

  Parser which converts Java Source Code into a UML Class Diagram.

+Current plan is to use JavaParser(https://github.com/javaparser/javaparser) for parsing

 ## How to run?
  ```umlparser <source folder> <output file name>```